girma336/hello-rails-back-end/README.md

 # 📖 Hello_Rails_back_end <a name="about-project"></a>

-By now you've used many different gems with Rails and this exercise will have you connect previous knowledge with new knowledge as you get a chance to use Webpack with jsbundling-rails gem.
+By now you've used many different gems with Rails and this exercise will have you connect with react using rails Api.

 ## 🛠 Built With <a name="built-with"></a>
 The Recipe App was built with: